含羞草传媒

 Sam Mathews, Assistant Director of Outdoor Education, 含羞草传媒 University

 Have you ever wanted to climb a wall like Spiderman?
 Take this course and learn how to tie knots, use ropes to belay (hold) other climbers and move up the wall using good technique.
 At the end, you'll know what rock climbing is really like - not just how it is in the movies or on social media.
-This class guarantees great fun and that you will be hungry for dinner!
-Limited to 15 students.*
+This class guarantees great fun and that you will be hungry for dinner!*

-* Students in this class will not eat at the regular time, they will meet at the climbing wall, climb for 1.5 hours and eat afterwards.
+*students in this class will not eat at the regular time, they will meet at the climbing wall, climb for 1.5 hours and eat afterwards.
 Wall waiver required for participation.